xarunoba/mlgmr/README.md

 # mlgmr - micro lambda, go, mongodb, redis

 This is a GitHub template for creating micro Lambda functions using Go, MongoDB, and/or Redis.
-It provides a clean, modular architecture that's easy to customize and extend, with built-in support for local testing using AWS SAM.
+It provides a clean monorepository that's easy to customize and extend, with built-in support for local testing using AWS SAM.

 **🎯 Use this template**: Click "Use this template" button above to create a new repository from this template.